Solrikk/PicTrace/README.md

 ```

 2) **_Contrast Comparison_** is measured through the variance of pixel intensities (variations from the average value), understanding how similar the patterns of light and shadow distribution are between two images.
-3) **_Structure Comparison_** Compares patterns of spatial pixel distribution, ignoring variations in luminance and contrast.
+3) **_Structure Comparison_** compares patterns of spatial pixel distribution, ignoring variations in luminance and contrast.
 It is done by calculating the covariance between the images relative to their local average values.

 ![image](https://wikimedia.org/api/rest_v1/media/math/render/svg/96b4f1c3840c3707a93197798dcbfbfff24fa92b)
 ![image](https://wikimedia.org/api/rest_v1/media/math/render/svg/fcda97086476fa420b3b06568a0d202980a600d0)